frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/controlling-the-test-execution.md

 ﻿# Controlling the test execution

-The author of a unit test has indicated via [attributes](writing-unit-tests#where-to-run-a-test-method-device-selection) on what devices the test should be run.
+The author of a unit test has [indicated](where-tests-are-executed.md) on what devices the test should be run.
 There are two configuration files that control how the tests should be run:

 - Tests are run on the nanoDevices that satisfy the criteria expressed in the [`nano.devices.json` configuration](../versioning/nano-devices-json.md) for the test project.
 If that file does not exist or if no device selection is configured, the test platform makes a selection from all available (connected) nanoDevices.
 Tests are run on [as many devices as required](run-tests-in-visual-studio#running-the-unit-tests); it may not be necessary to run tests on all available devices.